ozihler/teamsmells/chapters/The-Dogmatist.md

 ## Why is it a problem?

-* There are no silver bullets in software development.
+* There are no silver bullets in software development, every decision is context dependent, and there are trade-offs in any decisions.
 * Every project and team is different.
 * Every conceptual idea is subject to interpretation, and also the Dogmatist only has a subjective view on the matter.